 Justification: Replacement due to life of equipment.
 Replacement most likely will be with a Ford Explorer.
-The Explorers provided the best utilization of space for our officers and passengers with
+The Explorers provided the best utilization of space for our officers and passengers with minimal cost increase.

 Description: Replacement of vehicle number 12, 1/2 Ton 2x4 Pickup Truck utilized for general maintenance use by the DPW for hauling trash, checking wells, etc.